xan105/node-win-tasklist/README.md

      Array of string.
 Each string being a filter.<br />

-     eg:
-     filter for listing only running processes
+     eg filter for listing only running processes :
      ```
      ["STATUS eq RUNNING"]
      ```